nearform/nscale-docs/tutorials/8-deploy-to-aws.md

 * Kernel section
   * user - the username to use when connecting to remove systems (ubuntu)
-  * identityFile - path to the ssh key file required to connect to remote systmes
+  * identityFile - the full path to the ssh key file required to connect to remote systmes
   * region - the AWS region you are using
   * accessKeyId - your AWS API access key
   * secretAccessKey- your AWS secret access key